-As technology becomes cheaper and more accessible to a wider audience, it is increasingly being used as part of surveys and research to record species presence, number, distribution, behaviour etc. Products such as camera traps, smartphones and drones are being used more and more frequently by professionals and wildlife enthusiasts alike.
-These types of equipment produce a plethora of images and associated metadata – but how accurately can information regarding the identification of ‘less obvious’ species be extrapolated?
+As technology and equipment becomes cheaper and more accessible to a wider audience, it is increasingly being used as part of surveys and research to record parameters such as species presence, number, distribution and behaviour.
+Products such as camera traps, smartphones and drones are being used more and more frequently by professionals and wildlife enthusiasts alike.
+These types of equipment produce a plethora of images and associated metadata – but how accurately can information regarding the identification of ‘less obvious’ species be extrapolated from this data?

 A recent study undertaken by Austen et al. (2018), looked at the accuracy of newt identification by holders of great crested newt (GCN) (Triturus cristatus) licenses, when looking at online images.
 The study notes that: